Methane Gas Soil Testing in Los Angeles

 Significance for due diligence disclosure

-As a result of the Ross Stores explosion in 1985, Methane Mitigation Construction is now strictly driven by the Los Angeles Department of Building and Safety; all succeeding projects have to consider the possible components of methane mitigation from a safety perspective.
-This is strictly from a preventative explosion approach rather than a health perspective; this is why the Department of Building and Safety is involved strenuously in this process, not the Los Angeles Health Department.
+As a result of the Ross Stores explosion in 1985, Methane Mitigation Construction is strictly driven by the Los Angeles Department of Building and Safety.
+All succeeding projects have to consider the possible components of methane mitigation from a safety perspective.
+This is strictly from a preventative explosion approach than a health perspective.
+This is why the Department of Building and Safety is strenuously active in this process, not the Los Angeles Health Department.

 What are the LADBS standards for Methane Tests?